nogibjj/jdc154_Descriptive_Stats/README.md

 ## devcontainer
 Dockerfile and devcontainer to detail virtual machine / environment for project.
 Update and edit based on project needs.

+## Preparation
+1. Open codespaces
+2. Load repo to code spaces
+2. Wait for installation of all requirements in requirements.txt

+## Check format and test errors
+1. Format code `make format`
+2. Lint code `make lint`
+3. Test code `make test`
+(alternatively, do all with `make all`)